oovm/cargo-tools/projects/cargo-workspace/readme.md

 cargo workspace publish
 ```

+This command publishes all packages in the workspace in the correct dependency order.

 ### Use a specific workspace root directory

 ```bash
 cargo workspace --workspace-root /path/to/workspace publish
 ```

+This allows you to specify a different workspace root directory than the current directory.

 ### Dry-run mode (without actually publishing)